South Africa’s Alternative Education

 The Minister of Education in South Africa has openly admitted that the school system in South Africa is in a state of utter crisis.
 The country doesn’t provide an educational system of reasonable quality for all its citizens, and it comes as a surprise that several new initiatives are showing up, such as recently the GED test opt-in.

-There are more and more parents who choose to homeschool and use free online resources such as mycareertools.com or gedtestingservice.com to prepare their kids for the GED test.
-The GED test is a series of five sub-tests on the subject fields of writing, reading, science, social studies, and math.
+There are more and more parents who choose to homeschool and use free online resources such as Covcell.com or GED Testing Service to prepare their kids for the GED test.
+The GED test is a series of four sub-tests on the subject fields of language, science, social studies, and math.

 Upon successful completion of the tests, students will receive the GED diploma, which is considered the equivalent to a regular US High School Diploma.